fdurupinar/bioagents/README.md

 sudo service mongod start
 ```

-For detailed SBGNViz instructions and instructions for other platforms
+For detailed SBGNViz instructions and instructions for other platforms read
 [this](https://github.com/fdurupinar/Sbgnviz-Collaborative-Editor).

 ## Kappa (optional)